viking-sudo-rm/StackNN/README.md

 ### String reversal

 The `ReverseTask` trains a feed-forward controller network to do string reversal.
-The code generates a list of 800 Python strings on the alphabet {0, 1} with length normally distributed around 10.
-The task is as follows:
+The code generates 800 random binary strings which the network must reverse in a sequence-to-sequence fashion:

 ~~~
-i:       0 1 2 3 4 5 6 7
-x:       1 1 0 1 - - - -
+Input:   1 1 0 1 # # # #
-y:       - - - - 1 0 1 1
+Label:   # # # # 1 0 1 1
 ~~~

 By 10 epochs, the model tends to achieve 100% accuracy.
 The config for this task is called `final_reverse_config`.

 ### Context-free language modelling

 `CFGTask` can be used to train a context-free language model.
 Many interesting questions probing linguistic structure can be reduced to special cases of this general task.
-For example, the task can be used to predict closing parentheses in a Dyck language (matching parentheses), which requires some notion of recursive depth.
-On this task, our stack model converges to 100% accuracy fairly quickly.
-The config for this task is called `final_dyck_config`.
+For example, the task can be used to model a language of balanced parentheses.
+The configuration for the parentheses task is `final_dyck_config`.

 ### Evaluation tasks